 Mediastinoscopy: This procedure may be done if imaging tests such as a CT scan suggest that the cancer may have spread to the lymph nodes in the mediastinum (the space between the lungs).
 A small cut is made in the front of the neck and a thin, hollow, lighted tube is inserted behind the sternum (breast bone) and in front of the windpipe to look at the area.
 Instruments can be passed through this tube to take tissue samples from the lymph nodes along the windpipe and the bronchi.

 Blood and urine tests

-Serotonin is a substance made by some carcinoid tumors, and probably causes some of the symptoms.
+Serotonin is made by some carcinoid tumors, and probably causes some of the symptoms.
 It is broken down by the body into 5-hydroxyindoleacetic acid (5-HIAA), which is released into the urine.
 A common test to look for carcinoid syndrome measures the levels of 5-HIAA in a urine sample collected over 24 hours.
 Measuring the serotonin levels in the blood or urine may also give useful information.
 These tests can help diagnose some carcinoid tumors, but they are not always accurate.
 Some other medical conditions, as well as foods and medicines, can affect the results, and some carcinoid tumors may not release enough of these substances to give a positive test result.

-Other tests commonly used to look for carcinoids can include blood tests for chromogranin A (CgA), neuron-specific enolase (NSE), cortisol, and substance P. Depending on where the tumor might be located and on the patient’s symptoms, doctors may do other blood tests as well.
+Other tests used to look for carcinoids include blood tests for chromogranin A (CgA), neuron-specific enolase (NSE), cortisol, and substance P. Depending on where the tumor might be located and on the patient’s symptoms, doctors may do other blood tests as well.